 This means that whiplash, no matter how severe or from how gentle a car crash, can be compensated in a court of law.
 All medical expenses brought about by the neck injury, whether they are immediately after the injury or years later, can be compensated.

 Additionally, especially if your job involves manual labor, a whiplash injury could put you out of work while you recover.
 Especially severe whiplash injuries could leave you in bed.
 All of this missed work means lost wages.
 Luckily, lost wages are recoverable, too.

 Courts will also usually award damages for pain and suffering.
 While the actual pain associated with whiplash might not be as severe as more life-threatening injuries, it still has the potential for prolonged pain and discomfort.
 That could mean higher awards than expected.
 Since there is no legal limit or cap on pain and suffering damages in Texas, a jury could award as much money as they think is fair.

 Speak to An Experienced Dallas, Texas Whiplash Injury Attorney

 If your car has been rear-ended or you have been in another type of accident and now suffer from whiplash or other neck pain, you might be entitled to compensation.
 Queenan Law represents people who have been injured in accidents, car crashes, and other incidents, and helps them recover the financial compensation they deserve.
-If you want to speak to an experienced personal injury attorney, call Queenan Law today at (817) 719-8082.
+If you want to speak to an experienced personal injury attorney, contact Queenan Law today for a free consultation.